 Small-cap publicly-traded companies are some of the newest companies trading on stock exchanges and are characterized by a market capitalization between $250 million and $3 billion.

-Small-cap ETFs are investment vehicles that provide you with exposure to a basket of securities that track the performance of small market capitalization companies listed on stock exchanges.
+Small-cap ETFs are investment vehicles that track the performance of small market capitalization companies listed on stock exchanges.

 When you invest in a small-cap fund, the fund manager allocates your investment capital to a group of different publicly-listed small-cap companies.

-Not all small-cap ETFs take the same approach to provide investors with exposure to these companies.
+Not all small-cap ETFs take the same approach.
 Some fund managers follow different market indices and allocate resources to holdings based on the weighting as in the underlying indices.

 Here are the qualities that are common among the best small-cap ETFs that I have considered to narrow down my list of the top ETFs available to Canadians on this guide: